metacpan/metacpan-cpan-extracted/distros/G/GraphQL/README.md

 to ensure you can get all the information you need to proceed to avoid extra round-trips.

+The easiest way to achieve these things is to make a [GraphQL::Plugin::Convert](https://metacpan.org/pod/GraphQL::Plugin::Convert) subclass, to encapsulate the specifics of your system.
+See the documentation for further information.

 Finally, you should consider whether you need "subscriptions".
 These are designed to hook into WebSockets.
 Apollo has a [JavaScript module](https://github.com/apollographql/graphql-subscriptions) for this.